spshant/dotnet-framework-early-access/release-notes/NET472/readme.md

 ## Release Notes

-You can see what was included in each .NET Framework Early Access build.
+You can see what was included in each of .NET Framework Early Access builds.

 - [Build 3052](/build-3052/readme.md)